Popular Science: Recent history

-The Popular Science Publishing Company, which the magazine bears its name, was acquired in 1967 by the Los Angeles-based Times Mirror Company.
+The Popular Science Publishing Company was acquired in 1967 by the Los Angeles–based Times Mirror Company.
 In 2000, Times Mirror merged with the Chicago-based Tribune Company, which then sold the Times Mirror magazines to Time Inc. (then a subsidiary of Time Warner) the following year.
 On January 25, 2007, Time Warner sold this magazine, along with 17 other special interest magazines, to Bonnier Magazine Group.

 In January 2016, Popular Science switched to bi-monthly publication after 144 years of monthly publication.

-In April 2016 it was announced that Editor-in-Chief Cliff Ransom would be leaving the magazine.
+In April 2016 it was announced that editor-in-chief Cliff Ransom would be leaving the magazine.

-In August 2016, Joe Brown was named Popular Science's new Editor-in-Chief.
+In August 2016, Joe Brown was named Popular Science's new editor-in-chief.
 In September 2018, it was announced that Popular Science would become a quarterly publication.
-During his tenure, Popular Science diversified its readership base, was nominated for several National Magazine Awards, winning for The Tiny Issue in 2019, and named to AdWeek's Hot List in 2019.
+During his tenure, Popular Science diversified its readership base, was nominated for several National Magazine Awards, winning for The Tiny Issue in 2019, and named to AdWeeks Hot List in 2019.
 Brown stepped down in February 2020.

-In March 2020, Executive Editor Corinne Iozzio was named Editor in Chief.
+In March 2020, executive editor Corinne Iozzio was named editor-in-chief.
 During her tenure, the brand moved from a print to a digital-only publication, produced extensive coverage of the COVID-19 pandemic, celebrated its 150-year anniversary, and relaunched its "Brilliant 10" franchise.
-Iozzio and her team won a 2022 National Magazine Award for its Heat Issue.
+Iozzio and her team won a 2022 National Magazine Award for its "Heat" issue.
 The issue, an in-depth look at the stark realities and ingenuity of a warming world, was the second win in the Single-Topic Issue category but the first in its new digital-only format.
-In August 2022, after more than a decade at Popular Science and two and a half years leading the brand, Iozzio announced that she would step down as Editor-in-Chief in October of that year.
+In August 2022, after more than a decade at Popular Science and two-and-a-half years leading the brand, Iozzio announced that she would step down as editor-in-chief in October of that year.